 - Onion.
 Diced up red or green onions sprinkled on top add crisp and crunchy acidity.

 - Jalapeños.
-Either sliced or pickled jalapenos can give a little zest.
+Either sliced or Pickled Jalapenos can give a little zest.

 - Cheese.
 Another worthwhile addition.
-Though you should use cheese in moderation if you want to keep this more on the healthy side.
+However, you should use cheese in moderation if you want to keep this more on the healthy side.
 Sharp cheddar is my favorite here.
 Since it has bold flavor on its own, a little goes a long way.

 Is there a more perfect “match made in heaven” than Tex-Mex and margaritas?
 I didn’t think so either.
 Try any of these refreshing margarita recipes with crock pot chicken tortilla soup: